-Covid-19 coronavirus: No new virus cases in NZ for second straight day
+Covid 19 coronavirus: No new virus cases in NZ for second straight day

 The woman added they only wanted one hour to view the man's body.

-"That ain't to [sic] much to ask for.. we tested negative," her post said.
+"That ain't to [sic] much to ask for ... we tested negative," her post said.

 "What more do u want.